 4. What to do in Halifax Nova Scotia – Get on a Kayak

 Another great way to see Halifax from the water is to hire a kayak.
 Kayak Halifax offers Halifax Harbour trips and trips to the nearby islands.
-For something really special they offer a Glamping and Culinary adventure on Georges Island which includes a private tour, gourmet meal, local wine and a sunset bonfire with a great view.
+For something really special, Kayak Halifax offers a Glamping and Culinary adventure on Georges Island which includes a private tour, gourmet meal, local wine and a sunset bonfire with a great view.

-5. Things to do in Halifax Nova Scotia – Go to Halifax Farmers Market
+5. Halifax Things to do – Go to Halifax Seaport Farmers Market

 I enjoyed it so much I wrote an entire post on the Halifax Farmers Market